Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 Let's imagine you're setting up your player's prefab.
 Say you want players can see other players if they're some distance away using a dispatched / custom storage like the second example.
 But let's say we also want to enable players to see other players who are on the same team, regardless of distance.
 You could write a special `RadiusOrTeam` combination node that does both.
 For better re-use, however, the system allows one to add more than one node; in this case you would have a `GraphInterestNode` *and* a `TeamInterestNode`.
 Then, when the query happens on player prefabs the result from both nodes is merged

+## Why not allow users to express AND conditions between nodes (not just subtractive kernels within static nodes)?

+This is something we've considered and might add later.
+One thing we want to be conscious of, however, is a desire to job-ify the (currently) embarrassingly parallel, decoupled node operations.
+As soon as we link them together in this way we would need to have a much more complicated DAG traversal scheme to make this work

 # Prior art